art 2.1 is dangerously creative with output file names

 But even then, there is a hazard that a user may ignore the error message and read a stale file.

-#4 Updated by Kyle Knoepfel almost 3 years ago
+#4 Updated by Kyle Knoepfel about 3 years ago

 - Status changed from New to Assigned